Marvelosian/SummonersWarAutoFarm/README.md

 A summoners war autofarm bot, version 0.0.0

+The project will remain unfinished cause of the replay update that Summoners War did.
+The update made the project not needed.

 ### Prerequisites

 What things you need to install for the AutoFarm Bot to run.